Banner (NASDAQ:BANR) Rating Increased to Strong-Buy at Raymond James

-Banner (NASDAQ:BANR) was upgraded by Raymond James from an “outperform” rating to a “strong-buy” rating in a research note issued on Wednesday, The Fly reports.
+Banner (NASDAQ:BANR) was upgraded by stock analysts at Raymond James from an “outperform” rating to a “strong-buy” rating in a research note issued on Tuesday, Benzinga reports.
+The firm presently has a $63.00 price objective on the financial services provider’s stock, up from their prior price objective of $57.00.
+Raymond James’ price target would suggest a potential upside of 15.96% from the stock’s previous close.

-BANR has been the topic of several other reports.
-Janney Montgomery Scott lowered shares of Banner from a “buy” rating to a “neutral” rating and set a $55.00 price objective on the stock. in a report on Monday, January 25th.
-Stephens started coverage on shares of Banner in a report on Tuesday, January 5th.
+BANR has been the topic of a number of other research reports.
+Stephens assumed coverage on Banner in a report on Tuesday, January 5th.
 They issued an “equal weight” rating on the stock.
-Finally, Zacks Investment Research upgraded shares of Banner from a “hold” rating to a “buy” rating and set a $60.00 target price on the stock in a report on Thursday, April 1st.
-Two equities research analysts have rated the stock with a hold rating, two have assigned a buy rating and one has assigned a strong buy rating to the stock.
-The company presently has a consensus rating of “Buy” and an average price target of $55.50.
+Janney Montgomery Scott lowered Banner from a “buy” rating to a “neutral” rating and set a $55.00 target price on the stock. in a report on Monday, January 25th.
+Finally, Zacks Investment Research lowered Banner from a “buy” rating to a “hold” rating in a report on Friday.
+Three investment analysts have rated the stock with a hold rating, one has issued a buy rating and one has given a strong buy rating to the stock.
+The stock currently has an average rating of “Buy” and an average target price of $57.00.

 Banner Corporation operates as the bank holding company for Banner Bank that provide commercial banking and financial products and services to individuals, businesses, and public sector entities in the United States.
 It accepts various deposit instruments, including interest-bearing and non-interest-bearing checking accounts, money market deposit accounts, regular savings accounts, and certificates of deposit, as well as treasury management services and retirement savings plans.